Magnetic mirror: TMX-U fails, MFTF mothballed

-After 1986
+1986-

-Magnetic mirror research continued in Russia, one modern example is the Gas Dynamic Trap, an experimental fusion machine used at the Budker Institute of Nuclear Physics in Akademgorodok, Russia.
-This machine has achieved a 0.6 beta ratio for 5E-3 seconds, at a low temperature of 1 KeV.

-The concept had a number of technical challenges including maintaining the non-Maxwellian velocity distribution.
-This meant that instead of many high energy ions hitting one another, the ion energy spread out into a bell curve.
+Magnetic mirror research continued in Russia.
+One example is the Gas Dynamic Trap, an experimental fusion machine used at the Budker Institute of Nuclear Physics in Akademgorodok (Academic Town) in Novosibirsk (New Siberia), Russia.
+This machine achieved a 0.6 beta ratio for 5⨉10−3 seconds, at a low temperature of 1 keV.
+Technical challenges included maintaining the non-Maxwellian velocity distribution.
+This meant that instead of many high energy ions hitting one another, the ion energy diffused into a bell curve.
 The ions then thermalized, leaving most of the material too cold to fuse.
-Collisions also scattered the charged particles so much that they could not be contained.
+Collisions scattered the charged particles so much that they could not be contained.
 Lastly, velocity space instabilities contributed to the escape of the plasma.

 In September 2022, University of Wisconsin–Madison researchers incorporated a spin-off startup company named Realta Fusion to develop and commercialize tandem mirror reactors to supply industrial process heat with smaller power plants.
-Their stated goal is a “lowest capital, least complex path” to fusion energy.
+Their stated goal is a "lowest capital, least complex path" to fusion energy.
+In May 2023, United States Department of Energy granted the company additional funding.

 Magnetic mirrors play an important role in other types of magnetic fusion energy devices such as tokamaks, where the toroidal magnetic field is stronger on the inboard side than on the outboard side.
-The resulting effects are known as neoclassical.
+The resulting effects are neoclassical.
 Magnetic mirrors also occur in nature.
 Electrons and ions in the magnetosphere, for example, will bounce back and forth between the stronger fields at the poles, leading to the Van Allen radiation belts.

+Centrifugal magnetic mirrors use supersonic rotation to stabilize the mirrors, which helps heat plasma to fusion temperatures.

+could enable commercial nuclear fusion reactors on Earth and are promising for space propulsion.
+One concept could achieve 1 to 10 newtons of thrust with 10,000 to 30000 specific impulse, some 30-100x more fuel efficient than chemical propulsion, dramatically decreasing journey times.